webman-php/webman-manual/resource/doc/en/components/validation.md

 }
 ```

-2) Only partial rules provided, the rest is inferred:
+2) Only partial rules written, rest completed by parameter signature:

 ```php
 use support\validation\annotation\Validate;